santoshtechie9/flink-gradle-starter/README.md

 # flink-gradle-starter
 Flink Java project example using Gradle.

-### Consider hitting the star button if the project is helpful.
-It would increase the reach to others.
+### If you find the content helpful, please consider hitting the star button.
+It’ll help reach more people!